 Table of Contents

 Today I have a super easy and delish recipe for you…my favorite southwest pasta salad!
 This dish is a quick and simple vegetarian pasta salad recipe that’s loaded with veggies and fresh flavor.
-It’s the perfect recipe to bring to a BBQ and makes a wonderful addition to any potluck, picnic or just enjoyed as a side dish with dinner.
+It’s the perfect recipe to bring to a BBQ along with my broccoli salad recipe and it makes a wonderful addition to any potluck, picnic or just enjoyed as a side dish with dinner.

 The avocado lime dressing is made using avocado, Greek yogurt and a little taco seasoning, among other flavorful ingredients.
 Blend it all together and then drizzle on the top or toss it in with the noodles and veggies.
 It’s super creamy and packs a punch of flavor in every bite.
 Your family will love it and keep going back for more!